 The DRC serves all students with documented disabilities that substantially impact them in educational settings.
 Students with documented disabilities, visible or hidden, are welcome to apply for services.
 Categories of disabilities include, but are not limited to, the following: mobility/orthopedic disabilities, learning disabilities, attention deficit disorders, visual, deaf and hard of hearing, acquired head injuries, psychological disabilities, ASD disorders, and chronic health-related disabilities.

 DRC services include: coordinating of course and testing accommodations; providing accessibility information; arranging for sign language interpreters, readers, note-takers, helping with recruitment of personal assistants, teaching the development of compensatory skills, such as time management, organization and study skills; providing access to assistive technology, alternate formats, training in self-advocacy and self determination.

 Students interested in obtaining more information should contact the DRC by stopping by the office, calling (203) 392-6828, (203) 392-6131 TTY, (203) 392-6829 FAX, or visiting: SouthernCT.edu/drc.

-First-Stop Student Service Center
+Student Enrollment Service Center